 This hike starts in the Starvation Creek Rest Area.
 There's a paved, restored piece of the original Columbia River Highway here, that heads east to Viento Park.
 There's also a nice universal access trail to the base of nearby Starvation Creek Falls.
 These might be nice trails, beautiful and all, but they're not for you.
 You're about to tackle the monster.

-To start, head west along the freeway shoulder passed the sign reading "Mt.
+To start, head west on the Historic Columbia River Highway which runs along the freeway shoulder past the sign reading "Mt.
 Defiance Trail".
 The Warren Falls distance is off by half a mile, but who's counting?
 When you're done, "Warren Falls" (Hole in the Wall Falls) will seem like the parking lot.
-In about 1/10 of a mile, you'll step away from the freeway on an unrestored section of the Columbia River Highway.
-In another 1/10 mile, you'll be at a trail junction with the Starvation Cutoff Trail #414B.
+In about 2/10 mile, you'll be at a trail junction with the Starvation Cutoff Trail #414B.
 This steep trail is your return route.
-For now, continue west on the abandoned highway and you'll soon come to Cabin Creek Falls.
+For now, continue west on the historic highway and you'll soon come to Cabin Creek Falls.
 There's a mammoth boulder here that's fallen from the cliffs, in front of the waterfall creating a kind of amphitheater.
 There are quite a few interesting photos here and tourists have been pausing here since the days when Model-Ts filled the highway.
 On the other hand, dawdling might be better left for less packed days.

 From here, it's up, and we mean UP.
 The trail leaves powerlines and re-enters the forest, and begins switchbacking up the side of the Gorge almost immediately.
 In the next 3 miles, you'll gain over 3000 feet in elevation.
 Somewhere around the 3500 foot level, and 4 miles from the beginning you'll pass a wilderness boundary sign.
 At about 4100 feet you come to the first scree field with a good view west and northwest - it's the first time when you can appreciate all the elevation you've just gained.
 From then, the landscape opens up to more rocky environment with dwarf trees and occasional views (turn back just after rock field to see a view down to Dog Mtn, and towards white-capped Mt.
 Adams).
 The high amount of rock here creates an ambiance that feels more alpine than the elevation would merit on its own.
 Soon, the climb eases considerably, and 5 miles up you'll come to a junction with the Warren Lake Trail #417.
 Keep right for now, but keep this junction in mind, because we'll be using the left trail on the way back.